-Dr. Salami wants to offer these teeth care tips you can perform at home so that you remain healthy all year long.
+Dr. Salami is a dentist in Rancho Bernardo.
+She offers these teeth care tips you can perform at home so that you remain healthy all year long.
 Many people mistakenly believe that good home oral care is just about keeping your teeth white and breath fresh.
 However, along with regular visits to your dentist for checkups and exams, it is the work you do at home that can prevent many oral health disorders, like cavities, gum disease, and tooth loss.
 Poor oral health has also been linked to many disorders and diseases, like diabetes, heart disease, and a host of others.

 To keep your oral health on point all through the year, these oral health tips should help.
 They are not difficult to perform, and you are probably at least familiar with most of them.
 Give them a try and watch your oral health improve.
 Your dentist will be pleased you did.